MonolithInd/update-fw-BC/README.md

 IPtables already struggles with lists this big.
 If you want both in and out blocking see "ipset" below.

+In IP tables we create a custom "chain and put the block commands in there.
+Then simply point at the chain from the default INPUT chain which matches all inbpund packets.
+The block command itself is inserted by the script as part of insertion into the custom chain.

-The following syntax creates the chain, adds it to the input filter and sets it to deny.
+The following syntax creates the chain, adds it to the input filter.
 Default chain name is badcountries.

 * iptables -N badcountries
 * iptables -A INPUT -j badcountries